inducer/relate/doc/content.rst

         output of code cells should be removed.
 Default: `False`.
     :param clear_markdown: :class:`bool`, indicating whether all text cells will be removed.
 Default: `False`.
-    :rtype: :class:`string`, rendered markdown which will be consequently converted to HTML.
+    :rtype: :class:`str`, rendered markdown which will be consequently converted to HTML.

 For example, the following snippet shows the HTML version of ``test.ipynb`` in repo